xenoash/coen691-gender-neutralizer/README.md

 # gender-neutralizer
 Gender Neutralizer is a simple web service that is a RESTful API that simply converts gender-specific text into gender-neutral text.
-It was tested on Google App Engine (GAE) standard enviornment on the cloud with Python 2.7, django non-rel for the NoSQL Google Datastore implementation.
+There is another [advanced version](https://github.com/xenoash/coen691-gender-neutralizer) of this tool that utilizes a NoSQL datastore for the gender dictionary (instead of storing it as a local file) which was tested on Google App Engine (GAE) standard enviornment on the cloud with Python 2.7, django non-rel for the NoSQL Google Datastore implementation.

 The tool is mashed up with NYT search API to look for NYT articles to convert their text into geneder-neutral text.
 However, the built-in neutralize function of the tool can basically work with any url that we insert in the url as in the following URL pattern: